 - as an MP.

-The Law Society may grant an application by a lawyer who does not meet the legal experience requirement if the lawyer satisfies the Law Society that special circumstances apply.
+The Law Society may grant an application by a lawyer who does not meet the legal experience requirement if the lawyer satisfies the Law Society that special circumstances apply under regulation 12A of the Practice Rules.

 Stepping Up course